AmplOS2/ampfat/README.md

 Gristle
 =======

-An open source FAT16/32 filesystem driver for small, bare-metal systems especially microcontrollers.
+An open source FAT16/32 filesystem driver for new operating systems.
 This library is licensed under a BSD license, you may use it under the terms found in COPYING.

 Structure